 The Swetland Center studies the complex interplay between the environment and health.
 Our research places special emphasis on investigating the environmental determinants of health inequities and translating these findings into policies and practices that promote community and population health.
 Our collaborative, team science research agenda integrates environmental health and community systems science with an emphasis on the physical, social, built, and natural infrastructure that affects health equity.
-Our work is organized into two domains:
+Our work is organized into three domains:

 Food Systems and Health Equity